 Select the Google Search Console option, which will take you to the Webmaster Central page.
 Enter your website url, then from the Alternate methods choose the “HTML Tag” option.
 This will generate a meta tag for you.
 Copy the code inside the quotation marks (including the quotation marks) and paste it into your Google Search Console box.
 Hit Save Changes.
 Now, you can go back to the Google Webmaster Central page and hit Verify there too, and you’re done!

 Now let’s focus on how your site appears in Search Engine Result pages (SERP).
-From your SEO tab choose Titles and Metas, this will bring you to a whole new section full of options and boxes.
+Inside your Search Appearance section, click on the tab called Content Type.
+This will bring you to a whole new section full of options and boxes.

 Date in snippet preview – This depends on how often you blog, and whether your content has any time relevance.
 If it does, you can enable this box (usually suggested to news or update type of stories, otherwise keep it off).